PEO vs ASO: Which HR Outsourcing Model is Right for Your Business?

 Which Businesses Typically Choose an ASO?

-In my experience working with mid-sized companies, the businesses that gravitate toward an ASO almost always have one thing in common: they already have someone internally who owns HR, even if that person is stretched thin.
-What they need isn’t a co-pilot, they need a capable support crew handling the time-consuming back-end work so their HR lead can focus on the decisions that actually require judgment.
+The businesses that gravitate toward an ASO almost always have one thing in common: they already have someone internally who owns HR, even if that person is stretched thin.
+What they need isn’t a co-pilot, they need a capable support crew handling the time-consuming back-end work so their HR lead can focus on decisions that require actual judgment.

-An ASO tends to be a natural fit for companies with 50 or more employees that have established HR policies, existing benefits relationships, and the internal capacity to stay on top of compliance.
-It also works well for organizations where leadership values keeping direct control over vendor selection and employment decisions, companies where the CEO or COO wants to know exactly who is administering their payroll and under what terms.
+An ASO tends to fit companies with 50 or more employees that have established HR policies, existing benefits relationships, and the internal capacity to manage compliance.
+It also works well where leadership values direct control, organizations where the CEO or COO wants to know exactly who is administering payroll and under what terms.

 When ASO is the right choice: